src-d/guide/talent/hiring_process.md

 ### First Contact

-- Any developer should be contacted by the lead engineers or under their name at least (after together defining the outgoing message).
-In case the Talent Manager is contacting them, it should be done from the lead's email acccount.
-It's a motivating factor for the developers to be contacted by the lead engineers.
+- Any developer should be contacted by the lead engineers after together defining the outgoing message.
+It's a motivating factor for the developers to be contacted by the lead engineers and has shown in the past to have a significantly higher engagement rate.

 ### Screening